scipy-conference/scipy-conference/manual/committees/communication.rst

 --------
 To inform the outside world about the conference,

-* a Scipy conference twitter account has been created.
+* a SciPy conference twitter account has been created.
 Andy Terrel (andy.terrel [AT] gmail.com) is the owner and should be contacted about password.
   username: SciPyConf (For 2015: Courtenay Godshall has information (cgodshall [AT] enthought.com)

-* a google+ page ScipyConference has been created and can be reused every year: https://plus.google.com/u/0/b/100948873231627513165/ The current owner of the page is jonathanrocher [AT] gmail.com.
+* a google+ page SciPyConference has been created and can be reused every year: https://plus.google.com/u/0/b/100948873231627513165/ The current owner of the page is jonathanrocher [AT] gmail.com.
 Others are